Skip to main content Skip to content

 About Nicholas

-Nick holds a MA in Theological Studies from Princeton Theological Seminary and a BA in Theology from Azusa Pacific University.
-Based in Seattle, he lives with his wife, Ellen, and their daughter, Denny.
+Nick earned his PhD in Theology and Ethics from Fuller Theological Seminary, where he worked with Richard Mouw and Tommy Givens, and holds an MA from Princeton Theological Seminary and a BA from Azusa Pacific University.
+He lives in Seattle with his wife, Ellen, and their daughter, Denny.

 Education